 - The engine produces carbon monoxide, which is an odorless, deadly poison.
 Do not operate the engine in an enclosed area without proper ventilation. - After installing the fuel tank and adding gasoline, carefully check all fuel lines and connections for leaks.
 Repair any leaks before using the vehicle. - 12.
 Allow the engine to run for a few minutes to ensure that the fuel lines are full of fuel. - 13.
-Inspect each fuel line for leaks. - 13.1.
-Check all of the fuel line clamps at the carburetor, fuel filters, fuel pump and fuel tank for leaks. - 13.2.
-Inspect each fuel line to ensure that the lines are not cracked, cut or worn. - 14.
-Turn the key switch to OFF.
+Inspect each fuel line connection for leaks. - 13.1.
+Check all clamps at the carburetor, fuel filters, fuel pump, and fuel tank for leaks. - 13.2.
+Inspect each fuel line to ensure that the lines are not cracked, cut, or worn.